actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 ---

 ## Project Overview
 In this project, I implemented a defense-indepth security architecture for cloud-native applications across phases; from threat modelling to Kubernetes security controls: Network policies, RBAC, Pod Security Standards, and Gatekeeper policy as code, to Secrets management with HashiCorp Vault and ESO, to Runtime security with Falco, to AWS security controls: IAM, KMS, Security Groups, GuardDuty, CloudTrail, Config, etc, and automated threat detection and response with EventBridge and Lambda, to Observability with Prometheus, Grafana, and Loki, through to supply chain and CI/CD security controls including, branch protection, workflow seperation with least privilege IAM roles, SBOM, image signing, security scanning, and GitOps with ArgoCD.
-I will be using DVWA as the application and MariaDB as the database.
+I used DVWA as the application and MariaDB as the database.